jaehnri/Assembly-Shooter-Game/README.md

 G to shoot.

 Use Arrows to move Player 2,
-RSHIFT to roll,
+O to roll,
-?/° to shoot.
+P to shoot.